 Exercise

 Exercising while dehydrated can produce significant consequences.
 Vigorous activity in hot or humid conditions above 80 degrees Fahrenheit can result in fluid losses greater than 1 liter per hour.
-Your body may lose more water than it can absorb, making it more difficult to stay hydrated the longer you exercise.
-Dehydration is also a cumulative process, according to the Mayo Clinic, making it possible to become dehydrated with even a moderate exercise routine if you do not drink enough fluid to replace what you lose on a daily basis.
+Your body might lose more water than it can absorb, making it more difficult to stay hydrated the longer you exercise.
+Dehydration is also a cumulative process.
+You can become dehydrated with even a moderate exercise routine if you do not drink enough fluid to replace what you lose on a daily basis.

 Consequences